 The translation is divided into 13 key messages (see below).
-As a general rule, the wrong person or wrong tense of a verb will not receive a tick.
-Minor inaccuracies, such as in character writing, however, providing it does not lead to different meaning, will not on their own prevent the award of a tick.
+As general rule, the wrong person or wrong tense of a verb will not receive a tick.
+Minor inaccuracies, such as incorrect gender or adjectival agreement, will not on their own prevent the award of a tick.